Hey Joe | Chords + Lyrics

 - E7 is chord VIx, the home of a minor blues.
 Although the chord is major.

 The next section is the same, but instead of playing the chords, we apply a bass line, which is chromatic.
-I feel that I Wish is necessary to reference here.
-Still, keep those chords in mind as you play:
+I feel that Stevie Wonder’s I Wish bassline is necessary to reference here.

 ||: C (E F F#) G (B C C#) | D (F# G G#) A (C# D D#) | E7 | E7 :||

-On a final note, in the playlist above I’ve also included the original version by Billy Roberts, it’s remarkable how similar it is to Hendrix’s cover.
+In the playlist at the top of the page, I’ve included the original version by Billy Roberts, it’s remarkable how similar it is to Hendrix’s cover.

-Hey Joe chords | Related pages
+Hey Joe Chords | Related Pages

-Five similar tunes
+Five similar tunes | Chords + Lyrics

-Jimi Hendrix
+Jimi Hendrix tunes

 The world’s most famous guitarist, Jimi Hendrix had a short career spanning only 4 years and as many albums before he joined the 27 Club following misadventure.